Nandini-Mudarakola/Job-board-portal/README.md

    - Log errors for debugging and monitoring purposes to ensure application stability.

 **6. Deployment:** 🚀
-   - Deploy the application to Netlify for easy and scalable hosting.
+   - Deploy the application to Vercel for easy and scalable hosting.
    - Set up continuous integration and deployment (CI/CD) pipelines for automated deployments.

 **7. Browser Compatibility:** 🌐